 In a large mixing bowl you start by mixing all of your wet ingredients except for the milk.
 In this recipe, sugar is considered a wet ingredient (which I know doesn’t actually make sense, but roll with it).
 So the egg, oil, vanilla, and sugar get mixed together until smooth and bubbly.
 Then in goes your lemon (zest and juice) and the poppy seeds.

 Next is the flour, baking powder and salt.
-Most recipes would tell you to mix these together in another bowl first but not me.
-The only thing I suggest is placing the flour in the bowl first and then placing the baking powder on top so that it doesn’t touch the wet ingredients on it’s own as you’ll start some fizzing.
+Most recipes would tell you to mix these together in another bowl first but we’re going for super easy here!
+The only thing I suggest is placing the flour in the bowl first and then placing the baking powder on top so that it doesn’t touch the wet ingredients on its own as you’ll start some fizzing.

 Using your whisk and gently start to mix.
 Once the flour is in the bowl, that’s when you need to be conscious of over mixing.
 The consequence of overmixing is just going to be a flat, dense muffin.
 It will still taste good but the texture will be off.